Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Neural Network

+The application of NN in soft robots started with \cite{07DB}.
+First, some simple networks like ELM and RBF are included.
+Then, with the development of NN, the researchers give up the constraints of ELM, change the activation function of RBF, and enlarge the network.
+In this case, MLP becomes a good tool for both modeling and control.
+Furthermore, due to the hysteresis of soft robots, RNN is applied to deal with time-related data.
+AE and CNN are employed to process images.

-To summarize, owing to the large variety of NN structures, they are attractive to soft robot modeling and control.
-MLP fulfills various tasks with the help of its generalized estimation ability, and RNN is a viable choice for sequential information processing, which is one of the main problems in this area.
-For most issues in soft robot control, it is highly possible to find a related NN solution.
-However, such models require a large amount of data due to their complicated structures, and it is infeasible to update them online.
+To summarize, owing to the large variety of structures, NN is attractive to soft robot research.
+For most issues in soft robot modeling and control, it is highly possible to find a related NN solution.
+However, such models require a large amount of data due to their complicated structures, and it is challenging to update them online.
 A comparison of some typical papers applying NNs is shown in Table \ref{table_n}.
+This table begins with a simple NN, RBF\cite{14AMb}.
+Then, a common NN, MLP\cite{22XHb}, is included in this table.
+Finally, LSTM for control\cite{22DW} and CNN for modeling\cite{19YZ} are summarized in Table \ref{table_n}.